Sell Your Business

 If that valuation concludes you can’t get the price you were hoping for if you sell now, your plan will include steps to increase the value of your business before you put it up for sale.

 You’ll need to recast your financial statements since your tax documents are usually prepared to show the lowest profits possible.
-That’s great for taxes but the worst possible strategy when convincing a buyer that your business is worth buying.
-All your company’s finances will need to be presented in a light that makes them appealing to buyers.
+That’s great for taxes, but it’s the worst possible strategy when convincing a buyer that your business is worth buying.
+Your company’s finances must be presented in a light that makes them appealing to buyers.

 Finally, you’ll prepare an Executive Summary of your business and a Confidential Business Review.
 Only then are you prepared to seek out potential buyers.

 If you don’t have a plan for finding qualified buyers, now’s the time to invent one.
-You’ll need to track down buyers who are interested in your type of business, preferably ones who are likely to have the financial means to invest.
-You’ll distribute your Executive Summary to those buyers – so it needs to be very compelling since it’s the bait you’re dangling to hook your big fish.
+You’ll need to track down buyers interested in your type of business, preferably those likely to have the financial means to invest.
+You’ll distribute your Executive Summary to those buyers, so it needs to be very compelling since it’s the bait you’re dangling to hook your big fish.

-You’ll need to determine how interested the buyer is, which can be difficult since they often lie about their level of interest while simultaneously entertaining other offers.
-If you do get a buyer who’s willing to move forward, though, it’s time to make a deal.
+You’ll need to determine the Buyer’s level of interest, which can be tricky since buyers often lie about their interest level while entertaining other offers.
+If you get a Buyer willing to move forward, it’s time to make a deal.

-You’ll conduct an initial meeting with your buyer and give them a tour of your business.
-Once again, you’re going to need to gauge how interested the buyer really is, particularly if you have other offers.
-If you reject a second buyer because you think this one will pay a higher price, you could lose out when the first buyer bails at the last minute.
+You’ll meet with your Buyer and give them a tour of your business.
+Once again, you must gauge the Buyer’s interest, particularly if you have other offers.
+If you reject a second Buyer because you think this one will pay a higher price, you could lose out when the first Buyer bails at the last minute.

-If you’re confident, you’ll motivate the buyer to act by giving a firm purchase offer.
-You’ll then negotiate a price and, if successful, you’ll write up an LOI or Asset Purchase Agreement to seal the deal.
+If you’re confident, you’ll motivate the Buyer to act by offering a firm purchase.
+You’ll then negotiate a price and, if successful, write up an LOI or Asset Purchase Agreement to seal the deal.

 By taking a thoughtful and thorough approach to commercial property sales with a business in California, you can increase your chances of a successful sale.